FAQ

 Although hip dysplasia is the leading health issue, the stats from the Shiloh Shepherd breed summary on the OFA website show a nice trendline:

-Other issues that can pop up are bloat, EPI, and some sensitivity to certain kinds of protein.
+Other issues that can pop up are bloat, EPI, and allergies.

 Heart issues can be quickly assessed with a heart holter (typically required and facilitated by a Shiloh Shepherd breeder).